Dubai vs. Abu Dhabi – Which Is Best For You?

 What Makes Dubai Special?

 Dubai is perhaps the most popular city on the planet.
 It rose to prominence as the world’s fastest-growing city.
-In just 40 years, Dubai has gone from being a tiny Gulf Emirate to one of the world’s most exciting business hubs.
+In just 40 years, Dubai has evolved from a small Gulf Emirate to one of the world’s most dynamic business hubs.

-Dubai is home to the region’s tallest buildings, most famous attractions, and hottest clubs as the most densely populated emirate with relatively easy alcohol access.
-Because of the large number of ex-pats living in Dubai – it has a world-class tourism infrastructure.
+Dubai is the region’s tallest buildings, most famous attractions, and hottest clubs, and it is the most densely populated emirate, with relatively easy access to alcohol.
+Due to the numerous expatriates living in Dubai, it boasts a world-class tourism infrastructure.

 Things To Do In Dubai